justin1703/intel-arc-pro-b50-debian13/README.md

 sudo sh ./intel-oneapi-base-toolkit-2025.2.0.592_offline.sh -a --silent --eula accept
 ```

+> ⚠️ **Note:**
-> ⚠️ After installing the new kernel or oneAPI toolkit, a system reboot is recommended.
+> After installing a new kernel or the oneAPI toolkit, a system reboot is strongly recommended.

 ---
-## Ollama (inside a Ubuntu 24.04 Docker-Container) and Open-WebUI
+## Ollama (inside an Ubuntu 24.04 Docker-Container) and Open-WebUI
-I was not able to run Ollama on Debian 13 with the Intel Arc Pro B50 due to no drivers from Intel.
+At the time of writing, Ollama cannot be run natively on Debian 13 with the Intel Arc Pro B50 due to missing official driver support from Intel.

 > ⚠️ This setup is based on the
 > [Intel IPEX LLM Quickstart guide](https://github.com/intel/ipex-llm/blob/main/docs/mddocs/Quickstart/ollama_portable_zip_quickstart.md#linux-quickstart)